apache/echarts-doc/en/option/series/candlestick.md

 ### name(string)

-the name of data item.
+The name of a data item.

 ### value(Array)

-The value of data item.
+The value of a data item.

 ```javascript